 IN NETWORK INSURANCE

-I accept Aetna and Blue Cross Blue Shield.
+I accept Aetna and BCBS.
 Please confirm with your insurer that your mental health benefits are covered by them; or, if it's another company, how your policy with them works.
 I can bill Aetna and BCBS directly.
 I ask that you pay me your copayment, coinsurance and /or fee that applies to your deductible each time you come in.
 Your insurer (not me) sets the fee you pay.

 I publish my fees so you can figure out ahead of time how your arrangement with your insurer works.
 In some cases I can bill your insurance directly.
 I am also happy to provide the receipt you need to be reimbursed.